TovarishFin/crypto-weddings-contracts/README.md

 ### Technical

-There are four smart contracts which perform all needed functions:
+There are two smart contracts which perform all needed functions:

 1. `WeddingManager.sol`
-1. `TraditionalWedding.sol`
-1. `GayWedding.sol`
-1. `LesbianWedding.sol`
+1. `FlexibleWedding.sol`

 #### WeddingManager